tmtsoftware/esw-ocs-eng-ui/docs/src/main/ManageInfrastructure.md

 ![ClickConfigureButton](./images/ConfiguredSuccessfully.png)

-This screenshot shows that the IRIS_Darknight obsMode was started with Sequencers for TCS, IRIS, and ESW.
+This screenshot shows that the IRIS_ImagerAndIFS obsMode was started with Sequencers for IRIS, and ESW with variation as `IRIS_Imager` and `IRIS_Ifs`.
 The card shows what machine each Sequencer is running on and what Script is running in the Sequencer.

 Configure can also be done from @ref[Manage Observation Page](ManageObservation.md)